srobo/runbook/docs/contributing.md

 around the people who worked on specific areas.
 Unfortunately that approach lead to isolated silos of information which varied wildly in their internal structure, content approach, utility and discoverability.
-While the runbook was pulled together from a number of those sources, it
+While the runbook was pulled together from a number of those sources (and may have sections which are show that heritage) it aims to be topic-oriented.

 ## Content Guidance